TAarcitech/cms_project/README.md

 This will create a file named `coverage_report.txt` in your project directory, containing a summary of your test coverage.

 ---

-### 🌐 (Optional) View Coverage in Browser (HTML)

-To generate and view a full visual report in your browser:

-coverage html
-start htmlcov\index.html    # On Windows
-# or
-open htmlcov/index.html     # On Mac/Linux

 ---

 ## 📁 Folder Structure